Badminton will join the Paralympic programme at Tokyo 2020, showcasing one of the world's most exciting racket sports.

 Players compete in BWF-recognised international tournaments, where they earn points that determine their international ranking.

-Among the leading women, Cathrine Rosengren of Denmark's debut as a Para Badminton player at the European Championships in the Netherlands in 2016 could not have been better.
-She claimed gold in the SU5 singles category by beating teammate Astrid Lilhav Riis in the final, then won silver in doubles to round off a memorable week.
+Among the leading women, Denmark’s Cathrine Rosengren enjoyed a stellar debut as a Para Badminton player at the 2016 European Championships in the Netherlands.
+She claimed gold in the SU5 singles category by beating teammate Astrid Lilhav Riis in the final, then won silver in the doubles to round off a memorable week.